ccgus/lift/Lift Specification.md

 # layers
-`create table layers (id text, parent_id text, sequence integer, uti text, name text, composite blob)`
+`create table layers (id text, parent_id text, sequence integer, uti text, name text, data blob)`
 The layers table stores basic information about a single layer in the image.
 The id field is a UUID string for the layer.
 The parent_id is the UUID of the layer group this layer is enclosed by.
 If parent_id is null, then the layer is a top level layer.